beggers/beggers.github.io/pages/about.md

 nav: 2
 ---

-Hi!
-My name is Ben Eggers -- I'm also known as beggers and (occasionally) cantbechoosers.
+## About me
 I like to hike long distances (PCT '22), make music, throw and attend weird parties, and cook for my friends.
 In past chapters of life I have been a therapist and, separately, a Mandarin/English transalator.
 These days I work as a Staff Software Engineer at OpenAI.

-I'm in a tryhard phase of my career so I use this website to clarify my thoughts about how to be a more effective engineer.
-If you know me outside of work you'll probably find everything here pretty boring!
+## About this website
+Why do I have a personal website at all?
+Because the web used to be weird, before corporations started relentlessly monetizing such concepts as "interacting with your friends" and "being part of a community."
+This is a small act of nostalgia and defiance.

-I thought it would be fun to make this an "upside-down" website: pages don't have paths but instead exist as subdomains.
-This took a decent amount of work for no benefit whatsoever.
+I thought it would be fun to make this an "upside-down" website: pages don't have paths ("beneggers.com/posts/example") but instead exist as subdomains (example.posts.beneggers.com).
+This was a lot of work but, on the other hand, it makes the website slower and have worse SEO.